 Gardening in a small apartment might seem impossible and downright disheartening for those of us who love getting our hands dirty and seeing nature bloom around us.
 However, there have been recent ideas, techniques, and suggestions from gardeners and agricultural experts on various ways to garden in a small space, with vertical gardening being the most popular method.

-In vertical gardening, you make use of your walls and fences in your patio or balcony to grow your plants.
+In vertical gardening, you make use of the walls and fences in your patio or balcony to grow your plants.
 Moreover, you can grow a lot.
 For example, fruits and even flowers.
 Today, we’re giving a twist to this very familiar gardening style.
-Most gardeners use trellises, hanging pots, wall planters, lattices and various sophisticated vertical gardening methods.
-But if you are on a budget and you do want to garden, i present to you 5 cheap vertical gardening ideas you can create yourself.
+Most gardeners use trellises, hanging pots, wall planters, lattices, wood pallets, and various sophisticated vertical gardening methods.
+But if you are on a budget and you do want to garden, I present to you 5 cheap vertical gardening ideas you can create yourself.

 Use your shoe organizer

 No, I’m not joking.
 Your shoe organizer is divided into pouches or holders for your shoes, right?
 Well, instead of consigning your old shoe organizer to the dumpster, you can upcycle it for your gardening use.
 So fill up those pouches with reasonable amounts of good fertile soil.
 Then hang the organizer on your bare wall and plant your herbs.
 There you go, gardening at no extra cost!

 Gutters are great planters

 Am I being deliberately sarcastic?
 No. So, do I truly want you to use your rooftop gutters as garden containers?
 Yes, I definitely do.
 But isn’t that a little bit weird?
 Yeah, you do have a point, it is.
 But its weirdness is surpassed by its underestimated usability.
 In fact, growing food plants and herbs in your old rain gutters attached to the side of your building creates an eye-appealing arrangement of greenery.
 It is important to drill holes in the bottom of the gutters before latching them to the wall, so as to provide a good drainage system for your plants.

 Upcycle your plastic bottles